 Netflix (NFLX) Receives a Rating Update from a Top Analyst

-Stifel Nicolaus analyst Scott Devitt maintained a Buy rating on Netflix (NFLX) yesterday and set a price target of $390.00.
+In a report released today, Brian White from Monness maintained a Buy rating on Netflix (NFLX), with a price target of $400.00.
 The company’s shares closed last Monday at $338.11.

-According to TipRanks.com, Devitt is a top 100 analyst with an average return of 20.4% and a 68.1% success rate.
-Devitt covers the Technology sector, focusing on stocks such as Jumia Technologies AG, Uber Technologies, and Mercadolibre.
+According to TipRanks.com, White is a top 100 analyst with an average return of 25.2% and a 73.7% success rate.
+White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Salesforce.

-Netflix has an analyst consensus of Moderate Buy, with a price target consensus of $363.88, a 7.0% upside from current levels.
-In a report issued on January 7, J.P.
-Morgan also reiterated a Buy rating on the stock with a $425.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Netflix with a $366.67 average price target, a 7.8% upside from current levels.
+In a report issued on January 13, Piper Sandler also maintained a Buy rating on the stock with a $400.00 price target.

 See today’s analyst top recommended stocks >>